 This video shows animal technologists how to cut small notches in a mouse ear in order to identify it.
-It is a training video produced by Imperial College.
+It is a training video produced by Imperial College London.

-This is another training video prepared by imperial College in 2016 showing how to take a drop of blood, a blood sample, from mice and rats.
+This is another training video prepared by imperial College London to illustrate how to take a drop of blood, a blood sample, from mice and rats.
 You might like to compare the handling and other aspects of this procedure with the older video below.

 This video shows a rat being restrained and having a blood sample taken from a vein in the tail.
 There is no sound.

 Blood sampling is one of the most common procedures performed on laboratory animals.
-From blood samples researchers can take a wide range of measurements, from the presence of viruses to the acitivity of the immune system to changes in blood sugar level.
+From blood samples, researchers can take a wide range of measurements, from the presence of viruses to the activity of the immune system to changes in blood sugar levels.